DataShades/ckanext-files/README.md

 `location` in the API response(i.e, `24d27fb9-a5f0-42f6-aaa3-7dcb599a0d46` in our case).
 It's different from the `id`(ID used by DB to uniquely identify file record) and `name`(human readable name of the file).
-In our scenario, `location` location looks like UUID because of the internal details of Redis adapter implementation.
+In our scenario, `location` looks like UUID because of the internal details of Redis adapter implementation.
 But different adapters may use more path-like value, i.e. something similar to `path/to/folder/hello.txt`.

 `PREFIX` can be configured, but we skipped this step and got the default value: